 Since ice crystals are so common in the Arctic, Blanchet and Girard (1995) suggested that they may be important in understanding the formation of continental Arctic air masses.
-They also hypothesized that diamond dust formation and sedimentation can dehydrate the Arctic boundary layer in the winter, which would reduce the downward flux of longwave radiation and promote surface cooling.
-This is opposite to the short-term effect of enhanced forcing when diamond dust of high enough optical depth is present.
-Model simulations by Girard and Blanchet (2001a, b) indicate that although diamond dust can add up to 60 W m-2 to the downward infrared irradiance at the surindistinguishable from clear sky conditions.
+They also hypothesized that diamond dust formation and sedimentation can slowly dehydrate the Arctic boundary layer during the course of the winter, which would reduce the downward flux of longwave radiation and promote surface cooling.
+This is opposite to the short-term (hours) effect of enhanced forcing by high optical depth diamond dust compared to clear air with the same temperature and humidity, which is being considered here.
+Model simulations by Girard and Blanchet (2001a, b) indicate that although diamond dust can add up to 60 Wm^{-2} to the downward infrared irradiance at the surface, a portion of this forcing is due to liquid water in or above the diamond dust layer.

+Using a more comprehensive suite of measurements, Intrieri and Shupe (2004) reported that during the SHEBA experiment (Uttal et al., 2002) in the Western Arctic Ocean region from November 1997 to May 1998 diamond dust alone did not make a significant contribution to the surface radiative forcing, and indeed it was essentially indistinguishable from clear sky conditions.
 Significant surface radiative forcing was observed only when mixed phase clouds, precipitation or a thin liquid water cloud was also present in the boundary layer.

-Using a more comprehensive suite of measurements, Intrieri and Shupe (2004) reported that during the SHEBA experiment (Uttal et al., 2002) in the western Arctic Ocean region from November 1997 to May 1998 diamond dust alone did not make a significant contribution to the surface radiative forcing, and indeed it was essentially

-It is unknown to what extent the results from SHEBA, over the Arctic Ocean, can 5 be translated to over land much further east in the High Arctic.
+It is unknown to what extent the results from SHEBA, over the Arctic Ocean, can be translated to over land much further east in the High Arctic.
 Surface observations from land stations indicate that visibilities can be severely restricted in some ice crystal events which suggest that the radiative forcing might be more significant than observed in SHEBA.
-The main purpose of this paper is to investigate whether ice crystal events at Eureka, Canada have high enough optical depths to be radiatively important and to 10 better understand their origins.
+The main purpose of this paper is to investigate whether ice crystal events at Eureka, Canada have high enough optical depths to be radiatively important and to better understand their origins.